olyae001/Hyperspectral_reflectance_library/README.md

 - tabulate==0.9.0
 - pyarrow==15.0.0

-Acknowledgment: The funding support from the Legislative-Citizen Commission on Minnesota Resources (LCCMR, M.L.2021 E812RSM) is greatly acknowledged
+Acknowledgment: The funding support from the Legislative-Citizen Commission on Minnesota Resources (LCCMR, M.L.2021 E812RSM) is greatly acknowledged.